 Head over to Amazon’s seller central to get started.
 Once on seller central, select the inventory drop down and pick “Add a Product.”
 Create a new product listing and then choose the category for the products you’re going to sell.
 (Don’t select a product category that is restricted, or you’ll need to wait until you get approval from Amazon)

 Fill in all the required info, and keep in mind that your products won’t be live yet.
 Right now you’re just sending in your product information to Amazon FBA.
-Fill in Title, Manufacturer, Brand, and the Price for each item.
+Fill in Title, Manufacturer, Brand, and Price for each item.
 The manufacturer and brand can be your company name because you’re a private seller.

 The price for each item may vary depending on what you’re selling.
-To officially list your items onto Amazon, you’ll need a UPC Code.
+To officially list your items on Amazon, you’ll need a UPC Code.
 If you don’t have a UPC Code yet, check out Barcodes Talk to purchase one.

 Once you’ve got your code, enter it into the Product ID area of your product listing.
 Once you’ve got all the info in, hit “save and finish” and you’re one step closer to knowing how to sell on Amazon!
 You can ship items on your own, but we recommend giving Amazon your inventory.